MickTK/Pokemon-Essentials-Plugins/Wild Level Scaling/README.md

 <summary>Updates</summary>

 #### 2.0.0
-- Added the wild scaling level relative to the average player's party level.
+- Added the wild scaling level relative to the average player's party level
-- Added the save state.
+- Added the save state
-- Added the updater.
+- Added the updater
-- Refactored the code.
+- Refactored the code

 </details>